einstein07/CollectiPy/README.md

 }
 ```

-The optional `segments` field controls how finely the ellipse is tessellated for rendering/collision checks (defaults to 96).
+The `segments` field controls how finely the ellipse is tessellated for rendering and collision checks (defaults to 96).

 ## Hierarchical arenas and confinement plugin

-Every solid arena can now be partitioned into a reversed tree via the optional
+Every solid arena can be partitioned into a reversed tree via the optional
 `arena.hierarchy` block.
 Level 0 always represents the whole arena and each
 additional level subdivides every node using either 2 or 4 adjacent branches.
 When the GUI detects more than one level it renders the resulting grid to make